brianr747/platform/README.md

 command for most end users to worry about.

 The *fetch()* command is dynamic; the ticker is a combination of the Provider and the Provider-specific ticker.
-(Once SQL database support is added, users can configure friendly local tickers that are mapped automatically to the clunkier provider tickers.)
+(Local tickers will allow for friendlier aliases of series, but yet handled.)

 - If the requested series does not exist, the system goes to the Provider and fetches it.
 (This is either an API call, or